 Ryan Prescott, Director of Market Analysis, Tradewind Energy Inc.

-Moderator: Colin Smith, Analyst, Solar, GTM Research
+Moderator: Colin Smith, Senior Analyst, GTM Research

 If sustained downward pressure on wholesale prices in ERCOT is depressing new generation, what is the impact to the future of renewables development in particular?
 How do retail electricity providers and power traders see deal structure evolving as a result?
 What are the opportunities for wind and solar in Texas today that still compare favorably to supply from traditional, dispatchable generation resources?

 Anthony Maselli, P.E., Vice President, Development and Strategy, Vistra Energy

 Cheryl Mele, Chief Operating Officer & Senior Vice President, Electric Reliability Council of Texas (ERCOT)